marlietandoc/marlietandoc.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Quantitative and qualitative research
+  - Quantitative and qualitative methods
   - Data analysis and visualization
-  - Transforming data into shareable stories
   - Understanding how people/users think

 # Education to show in About widget